blipdelivery/BlipDocumentation/source/index.html.md

-blipFee | Integer fee of the API call price | Integer price of the delivery totalPrice | Integer price of the delivery charged to your account
+blipFee | Integer fee of the API call price | Integer price of the delivery totalPrice | Integer price of the delivery charged to your account duration | String describing the estimated duration for the delivery

 <aside class="notice">
 The prices returned are all in cents. eg. 421 == $ 4.21